 Zapier allows you to set triggers in one application that cause an action in another.
-One example might be, when someone uploads to folder X in Image Relay an email is sent to person Y. Another might be that every time an image is posted to your Instagram account, a copy of that image is sent to folder Z in Image Relay.
+One example might be, when someone uploads to folder X in Image Relay (the Trigger) an email is sent to person Y (the Action).
+Another might be that every time an image is posted to your Instagram account (the Trigger), a copy of that image is sent to folder Z in Image Relay (the Action).

-The 3 triggers currently available from Image Relay are File Uploaded to Folder, New Folder, and New User Created.
+The three triggers currently available from Image Relay are File Uploaded to Folder, New Folder, and New User Created.
+This would mean you would choose Image Relay as your Trigger, and connect it to another App where the Action would tale place (such as Slack, Salesforce, Google Drive, or Gmail).

-The 3 actions that can be automated in Image Relay are Create Folder, Upload File to Folder, and Invite User.
+The three actions that can currently be automated in Image Relay are Create Folder, Upload File to Folder, and Invite User.
+This means that the Trigger would take place in another App, and the Action would take place in Image Relay.

 You will then choose an account for the Action App you want to use.
+On the left hand side of the screen, clock + Add a Step, and then choose Action/Step.
 The drop-down will have all the account connections you may have previously made for that app, plus the option to Create a New Account connection.
+In this instance, we chose Gmail.

-Now create the object that will be added to the action app each time your Zap triggers.
+Now create the email that will be the action each time your Zap triggers.
 By clicking the Insert Fields button on the right of a field, you will bring up a list of fields you can include in your Zap.
 After choosing a field, a placeholder for that field will be inserted, like "email" in the above screenshot.
+Not all fields are required.